 Julia McLeod’s Lone Robin challenge is part mystery quilt, part round robin—except that you’ll be working solo.
 You’ll find a new prompt on this page every month, from February through July 2021.
-August is for catch-up, and September is the Big Reveal.
+August–October is for catch-up, and our November 9th meeting is the Big Reveal.

 You can interpret the prompts in any way you like.
 Use any colors, any fabrics, any techniques, any scale.
 Use a pattern or work improvisationally.
 There’s just one rule: Whatever you make in one month must connect to your work from the month before.

 Prompt #1 for February 2021

 Create a starting block or section that features any kind of pointy motif.
 You could make star, a windmill, pinwheels, zigzags, thorns … they all fit this theme.
 Any pointy motif or pattern could be your starting point.
 Click here for Julia’s PDF slide show.
 It’s got some inspirational images and the step-by-step process she used to make the pointy section for her 2021 Lone Robin.

 Prompt #2 for March 2021

 Add some strip-pieced fabric to the motif you created last month.
 Strip piercing is an efficient technique for creating checkerboards, nine patches, piano keys and even diamonds.
 Click here for Julia’s PDF slide show for Prompt #2.
 You’ll find additional inspiration on Instagram, @juliamcleod and @sfquiltersguild.
 Tag your posts with #sfqglonerobin so everyone can see your progress.

 Spring is here, and the prompt is organic.
 Think of vines, leaves, blossoms, blooms, water or waves.
 Anything with curves rather than right angles.
 Set aside your ruler this month and let this round unfold organically.
 Click here for Julia’s PDF slide show for Prompt #3.
 You’ll find additional inspiration on Instagram, @juliamcleod and @sfquiltersguild.
 Tag your posts with #sfqglonerobin so everyone can see your progress.